Manatees in Three Sisters Springs draw visitors to Kings Bay area

 - Three Sisters, in particular, is well-staffed with volunteers and officials who enforce the rules, even on a holiday.

 - When Three Sisters Springs is packed with manatees during the cold weather, the springs will be closed to swimmers, according to new regulations by the National Wildlife Refuge.
 Here’s where you can learn if the springs are open.
-Also, regulations under consideration might limit the number of swimmers entering at one time.

 - Swimming with manatees is controversial.
 Some argue that it is better for the animals to remain wild and without close contact with people.
 The folks at floridakayakcompany.com stopped their swim-with-manatee tours because: “What people fail to hear or acknowledge is that the manatees are not here for our amusement, rather they are here for their survival.”